imapex-training/mod_application_quickstart/README.md

 ## Clear Documentation

-A key to easy reproducability is clear and accurate documentation, both within the code as well as in installation and usage instructions.
+A key to easy reproducibility is clear and accurate documentation, both within the code as well as in installation and usage instructions.
 Details on what the demo shows, prereqs, how to install and demo, and how to develop all need to be included in the code README file.

 [item]: # (/slide)